 Winter on the homestead is a little more complex than winter in the city.
-We aren’t just caring for ourselves and our homes, but we have a whole other section of life to manage.
+We aren’t just caring for ourselves and our homes, but we have another whole section of life to manage.
 From the livestock, to the barn, to the garden… everything has to be prepped to survive the cold or we lose time, money, and possibly lives.
-There are some winter homestead essentials that I find very important to cold-weather survival.
+There are some winter homestead essentials that I find very important to cold-weather survival and I would like to share them with you.

 Winter Homestead Essentials